 Regular Candidates (30): Selection procedure for regular students is through annual entrance examination of the University of Hyderabad.
-The written test paper would be based on Bachelor's degree syllabus in public health and allied specialties and will have a total of 100 objective type questions basic medical and social Sciences.
+The written test paper would be based on Bachelors degree syllabus in public health and allied specialtiesand will have a total of 100objective type questions covering basic medical and social Sciences.

-Sponsored Candidates (10): Selection procedure for sponsored candidates will be based on the Merits of the application, Statement of purpose, and Interview performance.
+Sponsored Candidates (10):Selection procedure for sponsored candidates will be based on the Merits of the application, Statement of purpose, and Interview performance.

-The sponsored candidates should submit their applications through proper channel to the Controller of Examination, University of Hyderabad, on or before 30th March, 2015 the date of interview is as per the Schedule mentioned in the Prospectus 2015-16.
+The sponsored candidates should submit their applications through proper channel to the Controller of Examination, University of Hyderabad, on the date mentioned in the prospectus of the course year.
+The date of interview would be as per the Schedule mentioned in the Prospectus.

-Sponsorship criteria: As per existing UoH criteria.
-More specifically for the MPH programme

-Candidates may apply under the sponsored category if they fulfill the following criteria, in addition to having the required minimum educational qualifications:
+Sponsorship criteria: As per existing UoH criteria, candidates can/may apply under the sponsored category if they fulfill the following criteria, in addition to having the required minimum educational qualifications: